Sainsburys/dtp-be-graphql/README.md

 ## Expectations

-You should create a GraphQL API which allows users to get information about films and TV programs.
+You are asked to implement a GraphQL API which allows users to get information about films and TV programs.

 You can use [TMDb REST API](https://www.themoviedb.org/documentation/api) as a source of data.
 There are various methods available for specific film/TV series, lists, searching, etc. The API key `c857fa67fba523ad3ce66df18e7ab279` can be used